Levels of Background Checks

 As with most products and services, screening providers market and sell their offerings in unique ways.
 This can sometimes lead to confusion, as search and screening package names vary between vendors—even when the offerings are identical.

 While there is some standardization across the board, there is considerable nuance about how vendors name their packages and products.
-In an effort to simplify the rather complex catalog of screening offerings, some have elected to posture their services as having “levels” or “tiers.”
-While this is a very effective way to advertise a set of screening services, it’s a wholly invented concept.
-There is no standardized or formalized background check level or tier system that is embraced by all.
-This vernacular reflects a branding strategy more than anything else.
+In an effort to simplify the complex catalog of screening offerings, some have chosen to present their services as having “levels” or “tiers.”
+While this is an effective way for companies to advertise a set of screening services, it may overlap with requirements set forth by specific states.
+There is no standardized or formalized background check level or tier system that is embraced nationwide.
+This vernacular often reflects either a state-specific requirement or a branding strategy.

 How Many “Levels” of Background Checks Are There?

 There is no one-size-fits-all solution when it comes to background checks.
-However, we have outlined different screening packages based on common needs.
+However, we have outlined various screening packages tailored to common needs.
 These packages represent common screening “levels” as advertised by some providers and serve as a good baseline for helping you determine what background check packages may be best for your organization.
+Again, While Peopletrail can help organizations (such as those in Florida) comply with state regulations, the “Levels” referred to in this article do not represent any specific requirement some may need to meet.
+This article is primarily intended for companies that aren’t subject to regulation in their scope.

-For personal Background checks, we offer three packages based on many different needs.
-If you want to order an online background check, visit our personal screening page.
+For personal Background checks, we offer three packages tailored to various needs.
+To order an online background check, please visit our personal screening page.

 Level 1

-We would consider a “Level 1” screening to be a name-based background check that includes a nationwide database search and one jurisdictional (or county) court search– typically the area where the individual currently lives.
+We would consider a “Level 1” screening to be a name-based background check that includes a nationwide database search and one jurisdictional (or county) court search —typically the area where the individual currently resides.
 A “Level 1” check can also include a single employment verification.
 This is a great background screening option for many organizations looking to cover the general bases for entry-level employees.

 Learn the Difference Between Fingerprint And Name-Based Background Checks.